Pisco sour is a big deal. So big it has its own holiday and is the national drink of Peru.

 Here is the original tweet posted showing this 100-year-old recipe that looks suspiciously identical to pisco sours.

-Pisco sour is probably one of the most unique drinks that you can try – which tastes downright amazing.
+Pisco sour is probably one of the most unique drinks that you can try – which tastes downright amazing, especially paired with any number of traditional Peruvian dishes.
 And who knew that the cocktail might actually have been around for well over 100 years?

 Also, be sure to check out our step-by-step recipe for pisco sours.